-In response to the COVID-19 pandemic, the CDC has recommended that isolation and quarantine measures are necessary to protect the public by preventing exposure to people who are ill with the virus.
+During the COVID-19 pandemic, isolation and quarantine measures are necessary to protect the public by preventing exposure to people who are ill with the virus.

 Isolation is the process of separating people who are sick with COVID-19 from people who are not sick.

 Quarantine is the process of separating and restricting the movement of people who were exposed to COVID-19 during the incubation period when they may become sick with the virus and infect others.